[ATP/FLEX] How to set up Virtual Server on Nebula

 Zyxel_James

 The Virtual Server feature is able to publish internal servers to the internet which allows you to access services in the internal network behind Firewall.
-This article illustrates how to set up Virtual Server on Nebula.
+This article will explain step-by-step how to configure a NAT rule (Virtual Server), also known as Port Forwarding, on your Nebula firewalls.
+By following these steps you are able to set up a port forwarding (NAT-rule) that would allow you to access services in the internal network behind ATP and USG FLEX on nebula from the Internet.

 In this example, WAN1 IP is mapped to HFS server 1 and WAN2 is mapped to HFS server 2.